-STOP EVERYTHING: Harry Potter Makeup Is Real
+Stop Everything: Harry Potter Makeup Is Real

 Each of the four palettes was created by AWhimsicalWillow, an Etsy seller, and inspired by Hogwarts houses: Gryffindor, Ravenclaw, Slytherin, and Hufflepuff.
 The shadows are even named appropriately, with shades like Butterbeer (a metallic-copper hue) and Forbidden Forest (a duo-chrome green shade with brown undertones).

-This news comes after weeks of online Potter-themed makeup fervor that included the announcement of magical-wand brushes and mock-ups of H.P. eyeshadow palettes.
+This news comes after weeks of online Potter-themed makeup fervour that included the announcement of magical-wand brushes and mock-ups of H.P. eyeshadow palettes.
 Heck, I even wrote about a collection of LASplash liquid lipsticks that (somewhat inaccurately) bore the names of the series' characters and houses.
-We cannot deny our love for any pop culture themed beauty, from adorable nail art to Disney lip balms and a much desired Mean Girls makeup palette.

-This news comes after weeks of online Potter-themed makeup fervor that included the announcement of magical-wand brushes and mock-ups of H.P. eyeshadow palettes.
+This news comes after weeks of online Potter-themed makeup fervour that included the announcement of magical-wand brushes and mock-ups of H.P. eyeshadow palettes.
 Heck, I even wrote about a collection of LASplash liquid lipsticks that (somewhat inaccurately) bore the names of the series' characters and houses.
-We cannot deny our love for any pop culture themed beauty, from adorable nail art to Disney lip balms and a much desired Mean Girls makeup palette.

 The bad news is that these palettes are — you guessed it — completely sold out and available only for pre-order (they won't be shipped out until November 11).
 But if you can snag one, it's definitely worth the wait.
 Especially if that means adorning your eyes with shadows called Hedwig and Hogsmead.
 [Ed. note: It's Hogsmeade, by the way, but we're willing to let that slide.]
 Fingers crossed they're sent via owl post.